 While we’re frequently blown away (read: openly weeping at our desks) by the gorgeous and emotional wedding videos we’re lucky enough to view, we’re always surprised that many couples choose not to hire a wedding videographer.
 We completely understand that videography is an added expense (the average cost of a videographer is $1,658, but it varies by your location), but we think it’s worth it if at all possible.
+Here are some of the benefits of wedding videography.

-Your videographer will capture movement and sound.
+Your wedding videographer will capture movement and sound.

-It’s so important to hire a professional videographer who will not only capture the raw footage of your big day, but also edit it down to create an emotional movie, frequently set to music, that will truly tell the story of your wedding from start to finish.
+It’s so important to hire a professional wedding videographer who will not only capture the raw footage of your big day, but also edit it down to create an emotional movie, frequently set to music, that will truly tell the story of your wedding from start to finish.
 You’ll laugh, you’ll cry—it’s the closest thing to reliving your wedding day.

 You won't see everything on your wedding day—but your video will.